tristanbrody/springboard_capstone_1/README.md

 This mini-project is my first 'Capstone' for [Springboard's](https://www.springboard.com) software engineering bootcamp.

 The application allows you to search an address in the United States to see a list of local legislators for your given state and congressional district.
 For each legislator, you see relevant public information about campaign finances and expenditures for their most recent election cycle(s).

+Additionally, users who register for an account can 'follow' specific legislators and save their search history.

 ### Data Sources